trackmania-rl/tmrl/README.md

 To process raw camera images (snapshots), it uses a Convolutional Neural Network (CNN).

 ### Developer features:
+* **Real-Time Gym environment:**
+TMRL comes with real-time Gym environment based on [rtgym](https://pypi.org/project/rtgym/).
+Once TMRL is installed, it is possible to use this environment in your own training framework.

 * **Distributed training:**
 Our training framework is based on a single-server / multiple-clients architecture.
 It enables collecting samples locally on one or several computers and training distantly on a High Performance Computing cluster.